sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 ```
 new_text = Text(tokenized)
 ```
-I wanted to check that the first ten word had been tokenized with the following code.
+I wanted to check that the first ten words had been tokenized correctly with the following code.
 ```
 new_text[:10]
 ```